golanlevin/DrawingWithMachines/lectures/2025/0825_hello/README.md

 ![one_room_schoolhouse_1900.jpg](img/one_room_schoolhouse_1900.jpg)

-* This is a one-room schoolhouse.
+* This is a [one-room schoolhouse](img/one_room_schoolhouse_2.jpg), with diversity of:
-* 6 repeat students, plus Santi
+* experiences: 6 repeat students, plus our TA, Santi
-* 2 PhD students, 2 Masters, 2 fifth-years, 6 seniors, 8 juniors
+* levels: 2 PhD students, 2 Masters, 2 fifth-years, 6 seniors, 8 juniors
-* 16 undergraduates: 7 BCSA, 6 BFA, 2 BHA, 1 BEA
+* degrees: 16 undergraduates: 7 BCSA, 5 BFA, 2 BHA, 1 BESA, 1 BDes
-* 3 students affiliated with Architecture, 1 from Design, 2 from SCS
+* departments: 3 students affiliated with Architecture, 2 from SCS, 1 from Design
+* Each person will be necessarily working at their own level on their own problem.
+* Please help each other.

 ### Studio Knowledge, Machine Literacy, and Peer Support